Mychal Kendricks: Washington Football Team

 Kendricks was signed by Washington Football Team off the Seahawks' practice squad on December 21, 2020.

 San Francisco 49ers

-On August 16, 2021, Kendricks signed a one-year contract with the San Francisco 49ers.
-He was placed on injured reserve on August 24, 2021.
-He was released on September 2.
-He re-signed with the 49ers on October 18, 2021.
-He was released on October 23, 2021.
+On August 16, 2021, Kendricks signed a one-year contract with the San Francisco 49ers, but was placed on injured reserve on August 24 and released on September 2.
+He re-signed with the 49ers on October 18, 2021, but was released on October 23.